 - 1/2 Cup Granulated Sugar

 - Preheat your oven to 350º.
-Line a baking sheet with parchment paper or use a silicone baking mat.
+Line a baking sheet with aluminum foil or use a silicone baking mat.

 - In a large bowl, mix your honey and pumpkin spice together.
 Microwave the mixture for 30 seconds in the microwave on high.